|Born||in Stockholm, Stockholms län, Sweden|

 Acting wasn't always originally on the agenda for Nyqvist.
 A career in hockey was desired until an injury lead to an early retirement.
 At the age of 17, Nyqvist went to Omaha, Nebraska in America as an exchange student for a year.
 This is where his passion for acting first sparked.
-He took his first acting classes and played amongst other roles, a part in a school version of the drama Death of a Salesman by Arthur Miller.
+He took his first acting classes and played in addition to other roles, a part in a school version of the drama Death of a Salesman by Arthur Miller.

 However, upon returning to Sweden he got accepted into Ballet school but after one year gave it up insisting he was too "stiff" and twirls and twists were not for him.
 An ex-girlfriend suggested to try theatre instead and at 19 years old, he was accepted into the Swedish Academic School of Drama in Malmö.
 He then went onto work mainly in theatre but also had several parts in film productions.

 In 2008, it was announced that Nyqvist was chosen to star as Mikael Blomkvist of the literary phenomenon, the Millenium Trilogy written by Stieg Larsson.
-It was long speculated by Scandinavian tabloids that fellow Swedish actor, Mikael Persbrandt could be chosen for the role of Blomkvist until Oplev claimed that 'he would not have been right for the role.'
+It was long speculated by Scandinavian tabloids that fellow Swedish actor, Mikael Persbrandt could be chosen for the role of Blomkvist until Niels Arden Oplev claimed that 'he would not have been right for the role.'
 Oplev needed 'a humanist with his heart in the right place, a Swedish teddy bear whom women would feel safe in his arms...a man who respects women, regardless of what type they are.'
 Nyqvist's capabilities as an actor and his public persona scored him the role.